 An ethical whale shark tour follows IUCN guidelines: no feeding or baiting, no touching, minimum 3-metre body distance and 4-metre tail distance, no flash photography, and passive observation only.
-Encounters should occur in the open ocean with wild, unhabituated sharks — not at feeding stations.
-Tour operators should limit group sizes in the water, use quiet engines, and provide briefings on wildlife behaviour.
-Tour Z Palawan's Puerto Princesa expedition meets all international ethical standards.
+Encounters should occur in open ocean with wild, unhabituated sharks — not at feeding stations.

-The word 'ethical' is used freely in adventure tourism marketing — often without any specific meaning.
+The word “ethical” is used freely in adventure tourism marketing — often without any specific meaning.
 When it comes to whale shark encounters, the difference between ethical and exploitative is not a matter of opinion but of documented science, international guidelines, and observable impact on the animals.
-This guide tells you precisely what to look for.

 What IUCN Guidelines Actually Say

 The International Union for Conservation of Nature (IUCN) Shark Specialist Group has published specific guidelines for responsible whale shark tourism.
-These are the internationally accepted standards against which all operators should be measured:
+These are the internationally accepted standards:

 - No feeding, baiting, or attracting whale sharks by any artificial means